Khair9/Year-2-CompSci-Notes/Econ/econ.md

  - Revise using our workshops and tutorial problem sets.
  - For graphing: label everything clearly, know what goes on each axis, know what each function is.
  - Explain everything that you are doing in detail – why did the curve shift in this particular way?
 Why is the solution to the problem using this particular formula?
 Etc.
-And overall, do not overthink your solutions.
+ - And overall, do not overthink your solutions.
 Economics is quite a logical and common-sense discipline.

+ - Be prepared: go through your lecture notes, workshops, and tutorials – they will all be helpful.
+Pay special attention to the AD-AS topics, and do not neglect going over weeks 6 and 7, especially their workshop related materials.
+- You have enough time to think carefully and tackle the questions, so be calm.
+-  Carefully read all the questions before choosing.
+Do not solve them for wrong models!
+- Do not try to solve more than 1 question, otherwise, the marking team will choose which of the two questions to check at random.

 ------------------------
 ### Utilitarianism